aomaits/SVG_logo_maker/README.md

 ## Description
 This javascript-driven application allows a user to create their own logo and write it to an SVG (Scalable Vector Graphics) file.

+This project allowed me to practice testing with Jest and using Inquirer to write an interactive command-line prompt.

 ## Table of Contents

 - [Installation](#installation)